-You have had surgery to repair a tendon in your elbow.
-The surgeon made a cut (incision) over the tendon, then scraped away (excise) the unhealthy part of your tendon and repaired it.
+You have had surgery for tennis elbow.
+The surgeon made a cut (incision) over the injured tendon, then removed (excised) the unhealthy part of your tendon and repaired it.

 What to Expect

 Soon after surgery, severe pain will decrease, but you may have mild soreness for 3 to 6 months.

 Place an ice pack on the dressing (bandage) over your wound (incision) 4 to 6 times a day for about 20 minutes each time.
 Ice helps keep swelling down.
 Wrap the ice pack in a clean towel or cloth.
 Do not place it directly on the dressing.
 Doing so, may cause frostbite.

 Taking ibuprofen (Advil, Motrin) or other similar medicines may help.
 Ask your surgeon about using them.

 Your surgeon may give you a prescription for pain medicines.
 Get it filled on your way home so you have it when you need it.
 Take the pain medicine when you start having pain.
 Waiting too long to take it allows the pain to get worse than it should.

 The first week after surgery you may have a thick bandage or a splint.
 You should begin moving your arm gently, as recommended by your surgeon.